-Introduction to modern organic laboratory with initial emphasis on techniques of separation, purification, and qualitative identification, including crystallization, distillation, extraction, gas the thin layer chromatography, etc. Simple preparative experiments followed by multistep syntheses.
+Introduction to modern organic laboratory with initial emphasis on techniques of separation, purification, and qualitative identification, including crystallization, distillation, extraction, gas, the thin layer chromatography, etc. Simple preparative experiments followed by multistep syntheses.
 Exploratory mechanistic chemistry based on modern techniques such as NMR and IR spectroscoopy.
 This course is equivalent to the combination of CHEM 330 and CHEM 332.
-Prerequisite: CHEM 329; Corequisite: CHEM 331.
+Prerequisite: CHEM 329 and pre- or co-requisite CHEM 331.
+NOTE: General Honors Course in conjunction with CHEM 329 or CHEM 331.